JonKohJJ/tokenisation/README.md

 # tokenisation
-Takes a text file and spits out individual words
+Takes a text file and spits out individual words stored in a csv file